emnodb/semantic-search-example/README.md

-## Loading embeddings into Emno
+## Loading embeddings into emno

-Now that we have a way to load data and create embeddings, let put the two together and save the embeddings in Emno.
+Now that we have a way to load data and create embeddings, let put the two together and save the embeddings in emno.
 In the following section, we get the path of the file we need to process from the command like.
-We load the CSV file, create the Emno collection and then start the embedding process.
+We load the CSV file, create the emno collection and then start the embedding process.
 The embedding process is done in batches of 100.
 Once we have a batch of embeddings, we insert them into the index.

 See: [load.ts](./src/load.ts)